Bakaiti: Season 1

-Set in old Ghaziabad, the story follows the five-member Kataria family during a period of financial difficulty.
-To earn additional income, the family patriarch, Sanjay (Papaji), decides to rent out a room in their home.
-This results in Naina, the 21-year-old daughter, being asked to vacate her room and move in with her younger brother Bharat, aged 17.

-Naina, ambitious and emotional, is unhappy with the change, while Bharat, a street-smart cricket enthusiast, resents sharing his space.
-As the siblings struggle to adjust, their parents, Sanjay and Sushma, face pressure from Sanjay’s younger brother to sell the ancestral home following the recent death of their father.
-With the arrival of a new tenant, tensions rise, relationships are tested, and the family must confront generational differences while rediscovering mutual understanding and care.
+The story follows the five-member Kataria family during a period of financial difficulty.
+To bring in additional income, the family patriarch, Sanjay, decides to rent out a room in their home, which requires his 21-year-old daughter Naina to move in with her younger brother Bharat.
+Naina resents the change, and Bharat resents sharing his space.
+At the same time, Sanjay and his wife Sushma come under pressure from Sanjay's younger brother to sell the ancestral home after the recent death of their father.
+The arrival of a new tenant tests the family's relationships and generational differences.